ChigozieCO/aws-bootcamp-cruddur-2023/journal/week6-7.md

 ### Creating service through the cli

 First I created and saved a file with the configuration commands so as to run the commands through the file.

-The below command was used to create the service through the cli

 ### `aws/json/service-backend-flask.json`